Journal of Global Change Data & Discovery2023.7(4):362-368

 762

-Notes: The lists of National Key Protected Cultural Relic Units announced in the fourth to eighth batches also contain numbers for the merged units.
-As these mergers represent an expansion of the original scope and content of the units, this study did not conduct separate statistical analyses.
+Notes: ??
+The lists of National Key Protected Cultural Relic Units announced in the fourth to eighth batches also contain numbers for the merged units.
+As these mergers represent an expansion of the original scope and content of the units, this study did not conduct separate statistical analyses. ??
 The Great Wall (No. 442), a National Key Protected Cultural Relic Unit, comprises eight sections: the Great Wall site of Qi State, the Great Wall site of Qin State, the Great Wall site of Yan State, the Simatai section, the Wulonggou section, the Yanmen Guan section, the Qingshui River section, and the Zhenbeitai section.
 Therefore, there are 526 units in the fifth batch.
-The following lack numbering and classification codes: the newly added Ruins of Liye Ancient City, the newly added A’erzhai Grottoes, the newly added Martyr Jiao Yulu’s Tomb, and the newly added Anjiang Agricultural School Memorial Park.
+The following lack numbering and classification codes: ?? the newly added Ruins of Liye Ancient City, ?? the newly added A??erzhai Grottoes, ?? the newly added Martyr Jiao Yulu??s Tomb, and ?? the newly added Anjiang Agricultural School Memorial Park.

-The notifications for the list of National Key Protected Cultural Relic Units include attributes such as serial number, code number, name, type of cultural relic, era, and address.
+The notifications for National Key Protected Cultural Relic Units include attributes such as serial number, code number, name, type of cultural relic, era, and address.
 Address refers to the administrative division in which the cultural relic protection unit is located according to the published list of that year.
 It should be noted that data for Hong Kong, Macau, and Taiwan are currently unavailable.

 3.2 Data Processing